P Value Calculator

 What is p value?

-The p-value is the probability to get the current statistic result under the assumption that H0 is correct.
+The p-value is the probability of obtaining the current statistical result under the assumption that H0 is correct.

-If you decide to reject the H0, P-value is the probability of type I error - rejecting a correct H0.
+If you decide to reject the H0, the p-value represents the probability of making a mistake, specifically a type I error — rejecting a correct H0.
 A commonly used rule defines a significance level of 0.05.
-When the p-value is smaller than the significance level, you can reject the null hypothesis with a little chance of error.
+When the p-value is smaller than the significance level, you can reject the null hypothesis with a low chance of error.
 Another commonly used significance level is 0.01.

 When is p value significant?

-The p-value is the probability of rejecting a correct H0.
-When the p value is small, the probability of rejecting a correct H0 is small, hence the probability for a mistake is small.
+The p-value represents the probability of rejecting a correct H0.
+When the p-value is small, the probability of rejecting a correct H0 is small, hence the probability of making a mistake is small.

 P value formula